gi-bielefeld/plast/README.md

 ## Contact

-For any question, feedback or problem, please feel free to file an issue on this Git repository or contact the developers and we will get back to you as soon as possible.
+For any question, feedback or problem, please feel free to file an issue on [Github](https://github.com/tischulz1/plast) or [contact](mailto:plast-service@cebitec.uni-bielefeld.de) the developers and we will get back to you as soon as possible.

+PLAST is provided as a service of the [German Network for Bioinformatics Infrastructure (de.NBI)](https://www.denbi.de/).
+We would appriciate if you would participate in the evaluation of PLAST by completing this [very short survey](https://www.surveymonkey.de/r/denbi-service?sc=bigi&tool=plast).

 ## Licenses